Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/playing_with_walkers_and_abilities.md

 ![Product node archetype update example](img/product_node_archetype.png)

+Breaking down the walker code:
 -  `check` is an ability of the product node.
 Which gives an ability to return current stock of the product node.
-- `can check with inventory entry` This lines defines `check` ability to executes only when inventory walker enters into product node.
+- `can check with inventory entry` This lines define `check` ability to executes only when inventory walker enters into product node.
 - `visitor.products[here.name] = here.stock;` Here the `here.name` represents the name of the current node and `here.stock` represents the stock of the current node.
 To get more context of the `here` keyword go to [here].

-To tryout this newly created walker in the Jaseci Studio click on the "run walker" and select inventory walker from the drop down list.
+To execute this newly created walker in the Jaseci Studio click on the "run walker" and select inventory walker from the drop down list.
 Then click on "Run Now".
 Then the inventory walker will run on the product node and will return the output in the result box as follows;.

 ![Jaseci Studio Archetype Inventory walker](img/inventory_walker.png)